Raji-20155043/git-raji-project/branchingnotes.md

     git add . (command) - adding the files git commit -m "message"  (command) - new file committed git log (command) - to see the log events

+6. switched back to master branch by entering the command git checkout "branchname" (master)
+7. created another new file in the master branch and committed the files
+8. Switched back again to "branch-merge" branch and committed the changes

 # Reference link